If you have children, then you are probably no stranger to the world of worry. We think it comes with the territory!

-Of course, one of the biggest things that parents worry about is what would happen to their children should they sadly pass away and, if there is a surviving partner in the picture, how they would cope with bearing alone a weight that was once shared.
+Of course, one of the biggest things that parents worry about is what would happen to their children should they sadly pass away, and how the surviving partner would cope with bearing the weight that was once shared alone.

 What is family income benefit?

-Family income benefit is very similar to standard life insurance, but the big difference is the way that it pays out; life insurance offers a one-off lump sum of money, whereas, family income benefit cover would provide your family with monthly, tax-free, payments if you died or, in many cases, if you were diagnosed with a terminal illness.
+Family income benefit is very similar to standard term based life insurance, but the big difference is the way that it pays out.
+Term based life insurance offers a one-off lump sum of money, whereas, family income benefit cover would provide your family with monthly, tax-free, payments if you died or, in many cases, if you were diagnosed with a terminal illness.

 You choose how much you’d like your family income benefit plan to pay out at the start of the policy, and then you’d be paid that amount each month from the point when you passed away, until the end of your policy.
 For instance, if you were to pass away five years into a fifteen year policy, your family would benefit from a regular monthly payment for the remaining ten years.

 Family income benefit or family life insurance - which is better?

 While we wish we could give a simple answer to this question, it really does depend on your family’s individual circumstances and insurance needs.
 Here are some things to consider, however:

 Family income benefit is really designed to cover regular expenses, ranging from rent to bills and utilities.
 If you have a mortgage that you’d prefer to be paid off in one lump sum, pursuing family life insurance may be a more suitable alternative.

 Family income benefit can sometimes be a little cheaper than life insurance, as the overall size of your payout depends on when in the term of the policy you pass away.
 With level term life insurance, whether you pass away on day one of the policy or the day before your cover ends, you will receive the same lump sum amount of money.